 All the demonstrated flows in the four typical regimes share identical initial and boundary conditions except for the snow properties.
-From the simulations, it is clear that higher M and $\beta$ give a more frictional and cohesive flow, since they reflect the internal friction and cohesion, respectively.
-For instance, the M and $\beta$ of the flow in the warm shear regime are higher than those of the cold dense regime, which facilitates the formation of the granules and the higher flow height.
-The hardening coefficient $\xi$ and the initial consolidation pressure $p_0^{\text{ini}}$ also affect the flow behavior, whose influence depends on the M and $\beta$ according to our sensitivity study.
-As listed in Table 2, the tensile strength $\beta p_0^{\text{ini}}$ and $M\beta$ consistently increase from the cold dense to the sliding slab flow regimes, which gives indications of the possible underpinning factors controlling the transition of the flow regimes.
+From the simulations, it is clear that higher M and β gives a more frictional and cohesive flow, since they reflect the internal friction and cohesion, respectively.
+For instance, the M and β of the flow in the warm shear regime are higher than that of the cold dense regime, which facilitate the formation of the granules and the higher flow height.
+The hardening coefficient ξ and the initial consolidation pressure p_0^{ini} also affect the flow behavior, whose influence depends on the M and β according to our sensitivity study.
+As listed in Table 2, the tensile strength βp_0^{ini} and $M\beta$ consistently increase from the cold dense to the sliding slab flow regimes, which give indications on the possible underpinning factors controlling the transition of the flow regimes.